Research often produces results that can be exploited commercially in the form of new products, new chemicals, new applications, etc.

 The novelty requirement is very strict.
-Everything that has been widely available such as written work, lectures, exploitation or the like is considered known, no matter where it has happened.
+Everything that has been made widely available, such as through written works, lectures, commercial exploitation or the like is considered to be known, no matter where in the world it occurs.

-- Mere discoveries, theories, methods, and similar information, including game rules
+- Pure discoveries, theories, methods and similar information, including game rules

 - Works covered by copyright law

 - Computer programs as such.
 These are protected by copyright law, see Research and copyright.
-But you can patent inventions which include computer programs that interact with some form of hardware.
-Then what you protect is the actual invention, not the computer program as such.
+However, you can patent inventions which include computer programs that interact with some form of hardware.
+In this case what you protect is the actual invention, not the computer program as such.